2025 student service design challenge - design a service that promotes equality and inclusivity

 About this challenge

 The Student Service Design Challenge is a global design award that celebrates, encourages and inspires the next generation of designers.
-It's open to current students, and is supported by a group of trailblazing organisations, as part of their mission to involve young designers in finding people-centred and future-oriented services for people and the planet.
+It's open to current students, and is supported by a group of trailblazing organisations and public entities, as part of their mission to involve young designers in finding people-centred and future-oriented services for people and the planet.

-With this challenge, younger generations – over 50% of the people in the world are younger than 27 – take part in designing better products and services.
+Through this design award, younger generations – over 50% of the people in the world are younger than 27 – take part in designing better products and services, contributing directly to global efforts toward sustainable development and equitable progress.
 That is why we invite design students to explore non-inclusive business models and outdated design processes, and think about what they would do to improve them.

 Their unbiased, playful and uninhibited approach may lead to new, disruptive ideas, increasing the chance to deliver on the promise of value-based services: providing the right service to the people who need it, at the right time, in a convenient, affordable, easy and accessible way.
-We encourage the next generation of designers to use their creative power to shape corporate behaviour and pressure them to take a more globally conscious set of values seriously.
+We encourage the next generation of designers to use their creative power to shape corporate behaviour and pressure them to take a more globally conscious set of values seriously, supporting the UN's Sustainable Development Goals (SDGs) and promoting long-term global wellbeing and environmental stewardship.
 By taking an inclusive approach to service design, we can develop exciting new service experiences that contribute value to people, the planet, and the public.

 Why participate?